The InLinks Topic Planner

 And the planning/publishing phase starts all over again.

-Once you associate an entire cluster, InLinks can then start to automate internal links and schema towards those pages.
-Using our JS code, all of your internal linking will be live without you having to move a muscle, and the schema will disambiguate every page to make sure Google knows exactly what you’re talking about, and where unique topics lie on your page.
+Once you associate an entire cluster, InLinks can start automating internal links and schema towards those pages.
+Using our JS code, all of your internal linking will be live without you having to move a muscle, and the schema will disambiguate every page to ensure Google knows exactly what you’re talking about and where unique topics lie on your page.
 This will create a brilliant, helpful, clustered network of entities that will amaze any client.

-Moreover, the new system automatically generates an impressive number of highly effective backlinks as users work, seamlessly integrating contextual links and delivering far more backlinks (as well as schema) than before.
-This not only improves the quality of link-building, but also enhances the overall SEO performance.
-You have the ability to disable the auto-targeting feature if you prefer, but why create more work for yourself?
+Moreover, the new system automatically generates an impressive number of highly effective internal links as users work, seamlessly integrating contextual links and delivering far more internal links (as well as certain types of schema) than before.
+This not only improves the quality of link-building but also enhances overall SEO performance.
+You can disable the auto-targeting feature if you prefer, but why create more work for yourself?

 By allowing the automation of link creation while maintaining contextually relevant connections, the InLinks Topic Planner significantly boosts the efficiency of digital marketing efforts and search engine visibility.
 This makes it an invaluable tool for optimizing content and achieving higher search rankings.